 - IV.
-Safety, Security, and Emergency Plans - A. The Superintendent shall develop a School Safety and Security Plan with input from representatives of the local law enforcement agencies, the local Fire Marshall(s), representatives from emergency medical services, building administrators, representative(s) from the local emergency management agency, School Resource Officer(s) and/or representative(s) of the Calhoun County Health Department. - B. As required by state law, the Superintendent shall require the use of the Florida Safe School Assessment Tool (FSSAT) to conduct a self assessment of the School District's current safety and security practices for each school. - C. Upon completion of the self-assessments, the Superintendent shall convene a safety and security review meeting for the purpose of (a) reviewing the current School Safety and Security Plan and the results of the self-assessment; (b) identifying the necessary modifications to the plan; (c) identifying additional necessary training for staff and students; and (d) discussing any other related matter deemed necessary by the meeting participants. - D. The Superintendent shall present the findings of the safety and security review meeting to the Board for review and appropriate school
+Safety, Security and -Emergency Plans - A. The Superintendent shall develop a School Safety and Security Plan with input from representatives of the local law enforcement agencies, the local Fire Marshall(s), representative(s) from emergency medical services; building administrators, representative(s) from the local emergency management agency, School Resource Officer(s) and/or representative(s) of the Calhoun County Health Department. - B. As required by state law, the Superintendent shall require the use of the Safe School Assessment Survey based on the School Safety and Security Best Practices Indicators created by FL DOE Safe School Assessment Tool (FSSAT) to conduct a self-assessment of the District's current safety and security practices. - C. Upon completion of these self-assessments, the Superintendent shall convene a safety and security review meeting for the purpose of (a) reviewing the current School Safety and Security Plan and the results of the self-assessment; (b) identifying necessary modifications to the plan; (c)

-- safety, emergency management, and preparedness plans.
-The Superintendent shall make any necessary recommendations to the School Board that identify strategies and activities that the Board should incorporate into the School Safety and Security Plan and/or implement in order to improve school safety and security.
-The School Safety and Security Plan is, however, confidential and is not subject to review or release as a public record. - E. The Superintendent shall report the self-assessment results and any action taken by the School Board to review the School Safety and Security Plan to the Commissioner of Education within thirty (30) days after the School Board meeting. - F. Emergency management and preparedness plans shall include notification procedures for weapon use, hostage and active shooter situations, and hazardous materials and toxic chemical spills, weather emergencies, and exposure resulting from a manmade emergency. - G. Emergency management and preparedness procedures for active shooter situations shall engage the participation of the District School Safety Specialist, threat assessment team members, faculty, staff, and students for each school and be conducted by the law enforcement agency or agencies designated as first responders to the school's campus. - H. Each school shall develop and maintain an up-to-date plan based upon the uniform guidelines and including the provisions of Florida law, State Board of Education rules, and other applicable regulations. - I. Copies of school plans shall be provided to county and city law enforcement agencies, fire departments, and emergency preparedness officials.
+- identifying additional necessary training for staff and students; and (d) discussing any other related matters deemed necessary by the meeting participants. - D. The Superintendent shall present the findings of the safety and security review meeting to the Board for review and approval appropriate school safety, emergency management and preparedness plans.
+The Superintendent shall make any necessary recommendations to the Board that identify strategies and activities that the Board should incorporate into the School Safety and Security Plan and/or implement in order to improve school safety and security.
+The School Safety and Security Plan is, however, confidential and is not subject to review or release as a public record. - E. The Superintendent shall report the self-assessment results and any action taken by the Board to review the School Safety and Security Plan to the Commissioner of Education within thirty (30) days after the Board meeting. - F. Emergency management and preparedness plans shall include notification procedures for weapon use and active shooter/hostage situations, hazardous materials and toxic chemical spills, weather emergencies, and exposure resulting from a manmade emergency. - G. Emergency management and preparedness procedures for active shooter situations shall engage the participation of the district school safety specialist, threat assessment team members, faculty, staff and students for each school and be conducted by the law enforcement agency or agencies designated as first responders to the school's campus. - H. Each school shall develop and maintain an up-to-date plan based upon the uniform guidelines and including the provisions of Florida law, State Board of Education rules, and other applicable regulations. - I. Copies of school plans shall be provided to county and city law enforcement agencies, fire departments, and emergency preparedness officials.